mvdhv/mvdhv/README.md

 - 👋 Hi, I’m @mvdhv
-- 👀 I’m interested in political science, including comparative democratisation, political economy, leadership, and elites.
+- 👀 I’m interested in politics, including comparative democratisation, political economy, leadership, and elites.
 - 🌱 I’m currently learning machine learning and data science on python.
 - 💞️ I’m looking to collaborate on data analysis projects, particularly ones relating to the field of political science or economics.
 - 📫 How to reach me ...